SOLAS-TTRPG/SOLAS/Tricks.md

 *Range: 6 Tiles*
 A creature that you choose within range has advantage on their next roll (check, attack, or trick)

-## Magic Missile
+## Witch Bolt
-*Range: 12 Tiles*
+*Range: 6 Tiles*
-*AAR2 Force*
+*R3 Lightning*
-You create three glowing darts of magical force which each target a creature of your choice within range.
+A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
+As long as you do damage with the witch bolt, you may use witch bolt again with only stamina cost.